Home Thailand News ArchivesRoyal Cremation in Thailand, What You Need to Know

 • the realm of the immaterial, the formless or Arupyadhatu.

-Mount Meru is the mythical mountain considered the axis of the world in Persian, Buddhist, Jain and Hindu mythologies.
+Mount Meru is the mythical mountain considered to be the axis of the world in Persian, Buddhist, Jain and Hindu mythologies.

 It is said to be 80,000 leagues (450,000 km) high.

-Mount Meru is said to be located in the center of the Earth, in Jambudvipa, one of the continents in Indian mythology.
+Mount Meru is said to be located at the center of the Earth, in Jambudvipa, one of the continents in Indian mythology.

-It is considered the abode of the gods or devas.
+It is considered to be the abode of the gods or deva.

-Above are the heavens, below the underworld, and all around stretches the visible world.
+Above are the heavens, below are the hells, and all around lies the visible world.
 It is around it that the sun revolves.

-The Royal Crematorium is a temporary monument that will be removed once the cremation is complete.
+The royal crematorium is a temporary monument that will be removed once the cremation is completed.

-The pyre is elevated, located three levels from the base.
+The pyre is elevated, situated on three levels from the base.

-One level is used as a chamber to collect royal ashes after cremation , and the other is for the monks.
+One level is used as a chamber to collect the royal ashes after the cremation, and the other is for the monks.

-At the center of the structure is a large Busabok surrounded by four smaller Busaboks at each corner, housing a royal catafalque and, inside, the royal mortuary urn.
+At the center of the structure is a large Busabok surrounded by four smaller Busaboks at each corner, housing a royal catafalque and, inside, the royal urn from the morgue.

-The mystical pond known as Anodat is depicted around the base of the royal crematorium, using sculptures of mountains of various sizes as well as mythical creatures found in the legendary Himavanta forest , including elephants, horses, oxen and lions.
+The mystical pond known as Anotata is represented around the base of the royal crematorium, using sculptures of mountains of different sizes as well as mythical creatures found in the legendary Himavanta forest, with elephants, horses, oxen and lions.

-Each level of the pyre is also decorated with mythical animals, great deities, the Four Heavenly Kings, garudas and angels – who are believed to escort the deceased king to heaven.
+Each level of the pyre is also decorated with mythical animals, great divinities, the Four Celestial Kings, garudas and angels – who are supposed to escort the deceased king to heaven.

 mythical creaturesmythical creaturesmythical creatures

-Another important part of the royal funeral is the making of the royal urn and royal coffin .
+Another important part of the Royal Funeral is the creation of the Royal Urn and the Royal Coffin.

-The precious woods were selected by the Ministry of National Parks and Wildlife Conservation from Kui Buri National Park in Prachuap Khiri Khan province.
+The precious woods were chosen by the National Parks, Wildlife and Plant Conservation Department of Kui Buri National Park in Prachuap Khiri Khan Province.

-The woods were used to make the urn in the shape of an octagon with a top crown and a rectangular coffin decorated with chiseled steel and refined wood.
+The woods were used to create the urn in the shape of an octagon with a top crown and a rectangular coffin decorated with engraved steel and refined wood.

 More information: kingrama9.net/EN/Crematorium »